-Set forth below is information regarding the Company's directors and executive officers, including information furnished by them as to their principal occupations for the last five years, other directorships held by them and their ages as of June 30, 2012.
+Set forth below is information regarding the Company's directors and executive officers, including information furnished by them as to their principal occupations for the last five years, other directorships held by them and their ages as of June 30, 2014.
 All directors are elected for one-year terms, which expire as of the date of the Company's annual meeting.

 Name Age Position Director Since:

-Robert E. Wolfe 49 Chairman of the Board, CEO, and CFO 1997
+Robert E. Wolfe 51 Chairman of the Board, CEO, and CFO 1997

-Lawrence Donofrio 61 Director 2003
+Lawrence Donofrio 63 Director 2003

 Robert Wolfe has been the Chairman and CEO for Advanced Oxygen Technologies Inc. since 1997.
-Concurrently he has been the President and CEO of Crossfield, Inc. and Crossfield Investments, llc , both corporate consulting companies.
+Concurrently he has been the President and CEO of Crossfield, Inc. and Crossfield Investments, llc, both corporate consulting companies and Director and CFO of Dandrit Biotech USA, Inc., a company that engages in the research and development, manufacturing and clinical trials of pharmaceutical and biological products for the human treatment of cancer using the dendritic cell technology.
 From 1992-1993 he was Vice President and partner for CFI, NY Ltd. A Subsidiary of Corporate Financial Investments, PLC, London.